Upper Tribunal

-The Upper Tribunal is part of the administrative justice system of the United Kingdom.
+The Upper Tribunal is a superior court of record and general tribunal in the United Kingdom.

 It was created in 2008 as part of a programme, set out in the Tribunals, Courts and Enforcement Act 2007, to rationalise the tribunal system, and to provide a common means of handling appeals against the decisions of lower tribunals.
 It is administered by His Majesty's Courts and Tribunals Service.

 The Upper Tribunal is a superior court of record, giving it equivalent status to the High Court and meaning that it can both set precedents and can enforce its decisions (and those of the First-tier Tribunal) without the need to ask the High Court or the Court of Session to intervene.
 It is also the first (and only) tribunal to have the power of judicial review.

 Chambers and jurisdiction

 The tribunal currently consists of four chambers, structured around subject areas (although the Administrative Appeals Chamber has a broad remit).
 Different jurisdictions have been transferred into the tribunal in a programme which began in 2008 and is continuing.